ZLS92/NllocPy/README.md

 - The **C code in `src/`** is the original **NonLinLoc** software developed by Anthony Lomax.
   NonLinLoc is available at [ut-beg-texnet/NonLinLoc](https://github.com/ut-beg-texnet/NonLinLoc).
 - **NllocPy** only provides a Python automation layer and utility scripts for easier integration.
-- Some ideas and components for reading/writing NonLinLoc grid files are inspired by [NLLGrid](https://github.com/claudiodsf/nllgrid),
+- Some ideas and components for reading/writing NonLinLoc grid files uses the [NLLGrid](https://github.com/claudiodsf/nllgrid),
-  a Python class by Claudio Satriano and Natalia Poiata.
+  a Python library by Claudio Satriano and Natalia Poiata.
 - If you use this wrapper, please **also cite NonLinLoc** in your scientific work:

   > Lomax, A., Virieux, J., Volant, P., & Berge, C. (2000).